samsquire/mazzle/README.md

 # Usage

-To re-build everything in an environment, we run and open localhost:5000 and click Environments an click Run Pipeline.
+To re-build everything in an environment, we run the following open localhost:5000 and click Environments an click Run Pipeline.
 ```
 devops-pipeline environment --gui
 ```

+# Todo

+# Creating new environments